You are using an old version of your web browser.

-In addition, the Group companies consider stakeholder engagement and dialogue as a valuable source of information.
-The different stakeholders are experts in their own fields and can offer knowledge and expertise for the purposes of the Group.
-When relevant, the Group companies can also offer their time and expertise to support the stakeholders.
+Sampo Group considers stakeholder engagement and dialogue to be a valuable source of information.
+The different stakeholders are experts in their own fields and can offer knowledge and expertise for the purposes of the company.
+When relevant, Sampo Group can in turn offer its time and expertise to support the stakeholders.

 Sampo Group’s primary stakeholder groups are investors, customers, employees, suppliers and other business partners, and local communities.
 Each primary stakeholder group has several subcategories.

-The Group companies engage with their stakeholders on multiple topics.
-The intention is to engage in activities and dialogue that are best aligned with the purposes of each individual Group company and its stakeholders.
-The Sampo Group companies seek to ensure meaningful engagement with stakeholders, for example, by identifying relevant stakeholders, ensuring continuous and regular communication, and providing multiple forums for dialogue.
+Sampo Group engages with its stakeholders on multiple topics, such as loss prevention, risk management, environment, climate change, health, and safety.
+In addition, Sampo Group aims to ensure that stakeholder engagement activities positively contribute the UN SDGs.
+The intention is to engage in activities and dialogue that are best aligned with the purposes of Sampo Group and its stakeholders.
+Sampo Group seeks to ensure meaningful engagement with stakeholders, for example, by identifying relevant stakeholders, ensuring continuous and regular communication, and providing multiple forums for dialogue.

-The purpose of stakeholder engagement is to build trust between the Group companies and their stakeholders and to seek common benefits.
+The purpose of stakeholder engagement is to build trust between Sampo Group and its stakeholders and to seek common benefits.

 Stakeholder group Forum for dialogue and frequency of discussions Examples of discussion topics